DSharpPlus/DSharpPlus/docs/articles/first_bot.md

 ## 2. Adding the NuGet package

 Once you create your project, you will be presented with a blank project template, that only prints Hello World! to the console.
-Before we embark on our journey, you need to add DSharpPlus package reference.
+Before you embark on your journey, you need to add DSharpPlus package reference.
 Locate the Solution Explorer on the right side of the screen.

 ![Step 3](/images/02_04_solution_explorer.png "Finding the solution explorer")